r-lyeh-archived/vision/README.md

   1. Presskit >> landing page

 ## About
-- a few assorted premises and thoughts while coding for other (big) companies.
+- a few assorted premises and written thoughts while coding for other (big) companies.
 - this is just my own vision of an ideal company, if i just had the money.

 ## Dogmas